Resolutions of moduli spaces and homological stability: Introduction and statement of results

-Examples of tangential structure we have in mind are: no structure at all, orientations, Spin structures, and any of these together with a map to a background space, e.g.\ oriented surfaces with a map to $X$.
+Examples of tangential structure we have in mind are: no structure at all, given by the identity map $BO(2) \to BO(2)$; orientations, given by the double cover $BSO(2) \to BO(2)$; Spin structures, given by the bundle $B\mathrm{Spin}(2) \to BO(2)$; and any of these together with a map to a background space $X$, e.g.\ the map $BSO(2) \times X \to BO(2)$ given by projection to the first factor and then the double cover.
 These examples have been studied in the literature, but in a companion paper \cite{RWFramedPinMCG} we use the main theorems of this paper to investigate tangential structures for which homological stability was not previously known, such as framings, $r$-Spin structures, and $\mathrm{Pin}^\pm$ structures.